Herbal KnowledgeFeb 2, 2022

 Auspicious as an herb can be, Holy Basil is also known as the “incomparable one.”
 Its fragrant scent is said to purify all who smell it and its essential oil repels insects, while its stems are turned into prayer beads.

-You’ll find Holy Basil in products like Stress Manager™, Herbs on the Go: Daily Stress Balance™ and Anxiety Soother™: Holy Basil and as a single-herb extract.
+You’ll find Holy Basil in products like Stress Manager™, Herbs on the Go: Daily Stress Balance™ and Mind Soother™: Holy Basil and as a single-herb extract.

 Botanical name: Ocimum tenuiflorum